 (79) Multifamily Programs Procedures Manual--The manual produced and amended from time to time by the Department which reiterates and implements the rules and provides guidance for the filing of multifamily related documents.

-(80) Net Operating Income (NOI)--The income remaining after all operating expenses, including replacement reserves and taxes have been paid.
+(80) Net Operating Income (NOI)--The income remaining after all operating expenses, including replacement reserves and taxes have been paid, as provided for in §11.302(d)(3) of this chapter.

 (81) Net Program Rent--Calculated as Gross Program Rent less Utility Allowance.

-(82) Net Rentable Area (NRA)--The Unit space that is available exclusively to the tenant and is typically heated and cooled by a mechanical HVAC system.
+(82) Net Rentable Area (NRA)--The Unit space that is available exclusively to the tenant and is heated and cooled by a mechanical HVAC system.
 NRA is measured to the outside of the studs of a Unit or to the middle of walls in common with other Units.
+If the construction does not use studs, NRA is measured to the outside of the material that connects the interior drywall to the exterior wall.
+Remote Storage of no more than 25 square feet per Unit may be included in NRA.
 NRA does not include common hallways, stairwells, elevator shafts, janitor closets, electrical closets, balconies, porches, patios, or other areas not actually available to the tenants for their furnishings, nor does NRA include the enclosing walls of such areas.

 (83) Non-HTC Development--Sometimes referred to as Non-HTC Property.
 Any Development not utilizing Housing Tax Credits or Exchange funds.